MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

 - Available geographies

-   This feature is available to all environment country/region localizations.
-For this capability to be available for customer environments located in countries/regions where Azure OpenAI Service isn't deployed, administrators must first consent to allowing their data to move across boundaries for [!INCLUDE [prod_short](includes/prod_short.md)] to connect to Azure OpenAI service.
+   This Copilot feature is available in all supported [Business Central countries/regions](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).
+However, for customer environments located in countries/regions where Azure OpenAI Service isn't deployed, administrators must first consent to allowing their data to move across boundaries for [!INCLUDE [prod_short](includes/prod_short.md)] to connect to Azure OpenAI service.
+Learn more at [Copilot data movement across geographies](ai-copilot-data-movement.md).

 - Available languages